puppetlabs/puppetlabs-accounts/README.markdown

 #### `home`

 Specifies the path to the user's home directory.
-Default: `/home/$name`.
+Default: `/home/$name` on linux and `/export/home/$name` on Solaris for non-root users, and `/root` on linux and `/` on Solaris for the root user.

 #### `home_mode`